bormaxi8080/starred/README.md

 ## PowerShell

+- [last-byte/PersistenceSniper](https://github.com/last-byte/PersistenceSniper) - Powershell module that can be used by Blue Teams, Incident Responders and System Administrators to hunt persistences implanted in Windows machines.
+Official Twitter/X account @PersistSniper.
+Made with
 - [Leo4j/Amnesiac](https://github.com/Leo4j/Amnesiac) - Amnesiac is a post-exploitation framework entirely written in PowerShell and designed to assist with lateral movement within Active Directory environments
 - [rmbolger/PwnedPassCheck](https://github.com/rmbolger/PwnedPassCheck) - Check passwords and hashes against the haveibeenpwned.com Pwned Passwords API using PowerShell
 - [nettitude/PoshC2](https://github.com/nettitude/PoshC2) - A proxy aware C2 framework used to aid red teamers with post-exploitation and lateral movement.